OviLab-sys/hng-stage1/README.md

     "fun_fact": "371 is an Armstrong number because 3^3 + 7^3 + 1^3 = 371"
 }

-DEPLOYMENT
+## DEPLOYMENT

-The API is deployed at: <your-deployed-url>
+-The API is deployed at: <your-deployed-url>

-Technologies Used
+## Technologies Used
-Django
+-Django

-Django REST Framework
+-Django REST Framework

-Requests (for external API calls)
+-Requests (for external API calls)

-Django CORS Headers
+-Django CORS Headers